 Verification of Māori Ancestry

-Ideally iwi registration will be in a letter format with an iwi (or hapū) logo or letterhead.
-The letter should be addressed to the applicant (not a parent) and contain an iwi registration number or statement outlining the applicant is a registered iwi member.
-The name and contact details of the iwi contact person(s) should also be provided.
+Ideally, iwi registration will be in letter format on iwi (or hapū) logo/letterhead and addressed to you, the applicant (not a parent).
+It will contain your iwi registration number or a statement outlining you are a registered iwi member.
+The name and contact details of an authorising iwi contact should also be provided.

 Verification of indigenous Pacific Ancestry